About this artwork:

-"I am descendant from Portuguese, Spanish and Angolan ancestors.
-My grandmother is Angolan, from Luanda.
-I made this artwork, as a self-portrait with the background with colors of angola, which are also the colors of red diamonds or "blood diamonds".
+STATEMENT "I am descendant from Portuguese, Spanish and Angolan ancestors.
+My grandmother is Angolan, born in the city of Luanda.
+Luanda is the richest city in the African continent.
+I made this artwork, as a self-portrait with the red and black background, i which are the colors of Angola.
+This colors are also the colors of red diamonds or "blood diamonds"."

-Angola was destroyed by a devastating civil war of 1975.
-The Portuguese colonialism during the fascim of Salazar, made Angola a colony to be "protected" in 1961 by the so called "The Portuguese Colonial War", althouth in 1975 after the Portuguese Revolution, Angola entered in a very dangerous and violent civil war that ended in 2002.
-This is a country that lived in civil war for more than 40 years.
+ANGOLA Angola was destroyed by a devastating civil war that started in 1975.
+The Portuguese colonialism during the fascim or right wing government of Salazar, made Angola, as well other countries in Africa, a colony to be "protected" in 1961until the end of 1975.
+The so called "The Portuguese Colonial War".
+Although in 1975 after the Portuguese Revolution, Angola entered in a very dangerous and violent civil war that ended in 2002, this country lived in civil war for many years.

-This portrait is inspired on the portrait of "Spring' by the artist Arcimboldo (born in 1527), of mannerism or Late Renaissance.
-In 1563, at the age of 36, he left Italy to work in the imperial courts of the Habsburg rulers, where he successively served the emperors Fernando I, Maximilian II and Rudolf II, becoming one of the favorite painters of the court, making several decorations for the imperial theater and portraits of the royal family.
+ARCIMBOLDO This portrait it is inspired on the portrait of "Spring' by the artist Arcimboldo (born in 1527), of mannerism or Late Renaissance.
+In 1563, at the age of 36, Arcimboldo left Italy to work in the imperial courts of the Habsburg rulers, where he successively served the emperors Fernando I, Maximilian II and Rudolf II, becoming one of the favorite painters of the court, making several decorations for the imperial theater and portraits of the royal family."